wpower12/ML-SKLearn-and-TensorFlow/README.md

 ## Hands-On Machine Learning with SciKit-Learn & TensorFlow

-Notes and exercises from the test.
+Notes and exercises from the text.